The De Gennes Prize is awarded for outstanding contributions to the chemical sciences in any area of materials chemistry.

 - Royal Society of Chemistry staff

-- There are no career stage restrictions associated with this prize
+- There are no career stage restrictions associated with this prize.

-- When nominating previous RSC prize or award winners, please remember that a person cannot be awarded twice for substantially the same body of work
+- When nominating previous RSC prize winners, please remember that a person cannot be awarded twice for substantially the same body of work.

 - Nominees should only be nominated once for this prize in any given prize cycle.
 In cases where we receive more than one nomination for the same nominee, only one nomination will go forward to judging.

-To make a nomination, please use our online nominations system to submit the following information:
+Please use our online nominations system to submit the following information:

-- Your name, contact details, and membership number (please contact the RSC Membership team if you do not know your membership details).
+- Your name, contact details, and RSC membership number (please contact the RSC Membership team if you do not know your membership details).Your RSC membership must be confirmed at the point of nomination – it is not sufficient to have a membership application in process.
+The identity of nominators is not made known to our judging panels.
 The RSC reserves the right to amend nominations if necessary to ensure the anonymity of the nominator.

 - Your nominee's name and contact details.

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
-This must be no longer than 250 characters (including spaces) and no longer than one sentence
+This must be no longer than 250 characters (including spaces) and no longer than one sentence.

-- A supporting statement (up to 750 words) addressing the selection criteria
+- A supporting statement (up to 750 words) addressing the selection criteria.
+Our guidance for nominators page has more information on writing this supporting statement.

 - A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.
 A list of possible examples is outlined in the ‘selection criteria’ tab.

-- References are not required for this prize and will not be accepted
+- References are not required for this award and will not be accepted.

 The RSC reserves the right to rescind any prize if there are reasonable grounds to do so.
 All nominators will be asked to confirm that to the best of their knowledge there is no impediment, relating to professional conduct, to their nominee receiving this prize.
 All prize winners will be asked to sign the RSC’s Code of Conduct Declaration for Recognition.